Phong132/SofDevGame/TESTING.md

   Users keep getting coins thoughout playthrough.
 ----------------------------------------------------------------------------------------------------------------------------------------
 #Use Case Name:
- Interact with obstacles
+Interact with obstacles.
 #Description:
 Obstacles should stop user to go through.
 User can jump and stay over the obstacle.
 #Pre-conditions:
- Users must know how to jump and walk
+Users must know how to jump and walk.
 #Test Steps:
- 1. User walks right/left to an obstacle.
+ 1.User walks right/left to an obstacle.
- 2. User should try to go through the obstacle.
+ 2.User should try to go through the obstacle.
- 3. User jump and land over the obstacle.
+ 3.User jump and land over the obstacle.
 #Expected Result:
 User should not be able to go through an obstacle, and user should be able to land and stay on the obstacle.
 #Actual Result:
 User cannot go through the obstacle, and user was able to land and stay on the obstacle.
 #Status (Pass/Fail):
 Pass
 #Notes:
 N/A
 #Post-Conditions:
 User is able to interact with obstacles thoughout playthrough.